davenportwestrobotics/davenportwestrobotics.github.io/index.md

 ## Welcome!
-We're the DAvenport West robotics team and we're so happy you've decided to check out our webpage!
+We're the Davenport West robotics team and we're so happy you've decided to check out our webpage!

 You can use the [editor on GitHub](https://github.com/davenportwestrobotics/davenportwestrobotics.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.